Diego Martínez (footballer, born 1993)

-Diego Martínez (born August 6, 1993 in Mexico City) is a Mexican footballer.
-He currently plays for Cruz Azul.
+Diego Martínez (born August 6, 1993, in Mexico City) is a Mexican former footballer.

 Career

 In 2011 Martínez was the winner of the 2nd season of Football Cracks, a reality show looking for players to realize their dreams of playing professional football, led by Zinedine Zidane and Enzo Francescoli.

 As a result of winning the contest, Martínez won the right to play and train with Real Madrid Castilla.